ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

  * cDNA reads
  * transcript/ gene mapping

 We can now run Alevin.
 Locate the tool by searching with the 'search tools' box.
 In some public instances, it won't show up if you search for it.
-Instead, you have to clip the Single Cell tab at the left and scrolled down to the Alevin tool.
+Instead, you have to click the Single Cell tab at the left and scroll down to the Alevin tool.
 Tip: Make sure that the Alevin tool version you are using is this: (Galaxy Version 0.14.1.2+galaxy1) - it should be default.
 If not, click 'Versions' and choose that version.

 ![The Alevin tool](alevin2.png)